 Removals have been below the equivalent ABC-ACL since the prior assessment (Table ES-6), but those specified ABCs from the 2007 assessments are higher than those coming from the current assessment models.
-Removals over the last few years have or may have exceeded the newly estimated ABC-ACL values in some years for both California and Washington.
+Removals over the last few years have or may have exceeded the newly estimated ABC-ACL values in some years.
 The differences in the treatment of natural mortality between the previous and current assessments are the biggest reason for this discrepancy.